italonascimento/wire/README.md

 local function render()

 end

+return function()

+end
 ```

 ### The constructor

-The first function, as you may have noticed, is an anonimous function, and
+As you may have noticed, the return value of our file is an anonimous function,
-will take the role of a constructor.
-It will recieve a `sources` argument, and
+which will take the role of a constructor.
+It will recieve a `sources`
+argument containing the `state` key (the state stream), and return a table
-return a table with two keys: `reducer` and `render`.
+with two keys: `reducer` and `render`.

 The `reducer` key must refer to a stream of reducer functions, and the
 `render` key to a stream of rendering functions which produce